When Do Med Supp Plans K, L, M, & N Make Sense?

 • Live in states that don’t allow excess charges

-Introduced in 2010, Plan M was created to reduce the national budget deficit and eliminate wasteful spending caused by frequent doctor visits.
+Introduced in 2010, Med Supp Plan M was created to reduce the national budget deficit and eliminate wasteful spending caused by frequent doctor visits.

 Like the three plans above, Plan M does not cover the Part B deductible or excess charges.

-• Don’t mind paying 50% of their hospital deductible
+• Have financial resources to pay 50% of their hospital deductible

 • Live in states that don’t allow excess charges